11ty/eleventy/README.md

 #### Global Data File

 Optionally add a global data file (default is `data.json`) to set global static data available to templates.
-This file name is set in `config.json` under `globalDataFile`.
+This file name is can be set using the `globalDataFile` configuration option.

-The global data file will be pre-processed by a template engine specified in `config.json` under `jsonDataTemplateEngine` and by default `package.json` data is available in the `_package` variable.
+The global data file will be pre-processed by a template engine specified under the `jsonDataTemplateEngine` configuration option.
+Note that `package.json` data is available to these options under the `_package` variable.

 For example: